carlosrodfern/blog/content/post/techdebt.md

 Therefore, the numbers presented are lower bounds for systems that do not have any systematic TD management.
 The second study included 47 developers.
-Since the second study simply validated the first study’s findings, the first study will be the focus of this paper.
+Since the second study simply validated the first study’s findings, the first study will be the focus of this post.

 The first study discovered that 23.1% of time is wasted on average.
 The average wasted time for a system 5-10 years old was 15.3%, and 55.3% for a system older than 20 years old.
-Modeling and Simulation Systems, Real-Time Systems, and Embedded Systems wasted less time than the average, whereas Data Management Systems, System Integration, and Web SaaS Systems wasted more than twice as much. *additional testing*, meaning extra testing during development (local testing) beyond what is normally done, accounted for 43.1% of the mean wasted time; *additional refactoring*, the extra refactoring to prepare a software for change
+Modeling and Simulation Systems, Real-Time Systems, and Embedded Systems wasted less time than the average, whereas Data Management Systems, System Integration, and Web SaaS Systems wasted more than twice as much. *Additional testing*, meaning extra testing during development (local testing) beyond what is normally done, accounted for 43.1% of the mean wasted time; *additional refactoring*, the extra refactoring to prepare a software for change